-What makes it special is its dedication to improving the internet connection’s security.
+Its dedication to improving the internet connection’s security makes it unique.
 Along with AES-256 Bit encryption, it is packed with advanced features like an in-built kill switch, improved split tunneling, and customization facilities.
 It’s a well-trusted VPN company with a significant global presence.

 - Money-back Guarantee – 45 Days